By: Anamika Kundu

 In today’s socio-political conditions, it is imperative to understand that a data protection legislation mirroring the EU directives will not serve the needs of our country.
 This is due to the following reasons; Firstly, the privacy jurisprudence in India is starkly different from the EU.
 By this, I mean that privacy as an ideal in India is seen under a different light as compared to western countries mainly due to the variance in culture.
 The EU in particular give greater importance to the concept of “individualism” while we are an inherently “collective” society.
 Indians value both the individual and social aspect of privacy entrenched in a strong culture of trust.
 Therefore, the meaning attached to privacy cannot be applied to both regions in the same sense.

 Secondly, mere acknowledgement of the fact that RTBF exists doesn’t make the stance of the judiciary concrete.
-There is no implication that the State will now look at it as forthcoming legislative requirement.
-Through the years, various bills regarding on privacy and data protection in particular have been pending before the houses of the Parliament.
+There is no implication that the State will now look at it as a forthcoming legislative requirement.
+Through the years, various bills regarding privacy and data protection, in particular, have been pending before the houses of the Parliament.
 However, none of these made through as Acts.
-Recently too, an MP moved a private members Bill in the Lok Sabha in consonance with the ongoing privacy hearings.
+Recently too, an MP moved a private member’s Bill in the Lok Sabha in consonance with the ongoing privacy hearings.
 However, blind application of laws of another country will result in poor enforcement by the judiciary.

-Lastly, many countries in the EU are now lobbying to remove links from the global domain in addition to the region specific domains.
+Lastly, many countries in the EU are now lobbying to remove links from the global domain in addition to the region-specific domains.
 For instance, France is now asking Google to remove particular links not only from google.fr but also from google.com which is an obstruction to other jurisdictions.
-At this juncture, India is in an economically thriving position and this kind of hegemonic behavior can have grave repercussions on trade and development.
+At this juncture, India is in an economically thriving position and this kind of hegemonic behaviour can have grave repercussions on trade and development.

 The Delhi HC has added Google Inc and Google India to a suit involving the de-listing of a link which indicated the involved the petitioner’s wife in a criminal case.
 The petitioner didn’t want to be associated with a case that could affect his prospective employment.
 This case will be an important hearing in predicting the future of a data protection framework.
 In anticipation, I hope that the legislators take this opportunity to crystallise the RTBF in a truly Indian way.